editdotwav/scythe-expansion/README.md

 Unfortunatly, the Fabric port of Scythe Expansion is no longer gonna be updated, but if you do want to download it you can do that [here](https://www.curseforge.com/minecraft/mc-mods/scythe-expansion)

-Scythes that are not for farming.
+# Scythes that are not for farming.

-Inspired by the Clowns Scythe made by doctor4t.
+## Inspired by the Clowns Scythe made by doctor4t.
 Check him out!

 The scythes are vanilla-styled, so it will not stick out during gameplay too much.

+In combat, the Scythes are a mix with a sword and an axe with their respected material.
+They have a sweep attack, similar to a sword, but they have a slower cooldown, similar to an axe.
+The main takeaway in combat is how much of the screen the Scythe covers when held, but if that isn't a problem, then the Scythe is the better alternative for the boring sword.

-Crafting Recipes:
+# Crafting Recipes:

  ![Crafting recipies including Gobber](https://imgur.com/M33pBHN.png)